boazsegev/plezi-website/docs/guides/hello_chat.html.md

         end
         def unknown msg
             # by returning a string, it's automatically sent as a websocket message,
-            # auto-dispatch methods behave the same as AJAX/Http methods, so it's easy to unify
+            # auto-dispatch methods behave the same as AJAX(AJAJ)/Http methods, so it's easy to unify
-            # our code for both Websockets and AJAX.
+            # our code for both Websockets and AJAJ.
             {event: :err, status: 404, data: 'unknown request', request: msg}.to_json end
     end